kermitt2/biblio-glutton/Readme.md

     15-minute rate = 7240.26 events/second
 ```

-The 4,712,332 invalid records correspond to all the DOI "components" (given to figures, tables, etc. part of document) which are filtered out.
+The 4,712,332 rejected records correspond to all the DOI "components" (given to figures, tables, etc. part of document) which are filtered out.

 #### PMID and PMC ID